Crowbar

-A crowbar, also called a wrecking bar, pry bar or prybar, pinch-bar, or occasionally a prise bar or prisebar, colloquially, in Britain and Australia sometimes called a jemmy or jimmy (also called jemmy bar), gooseneck, or pig foot, is a lever consisting of a metal bar with a single curved end and flattened points, used to force two objects apart or gain mechanical advantage in lifting; often the curved end has a notch for removing nails.
+A crowbar is a lever consisting of a metal bar with a single curved end and flattened points, used to force two objects apart or gain mechanical advantage in lifting; often the curved end has a notch for removing nails.

 The design can be used as any of the three lever classes.
 The curved end is usually used as a first-class lever, and the flat end as a second-class lever.

 Designs made from thick flat steel bar are often referred to as utility bars.

 Materials and construction

-A common hand tool, the crow bar is typically made of medium-carbon steel, possibly hardened on its ends.
+A common hand tool, the crowbar is typically made of medium-carbon steel, possibly hardened on its ends.

 Commonly crowbars are forged from long steel stock, either hexagonal or sometimes cylindrical.
 Alternative designs may be forged with a rounded I-shaped cross-section shaft.
 Versions using relatively wide flat steel bar are often referred to as "utility" or "flat bars".